lune-climate/lune-docs/docs/src/index.md

 ---
 home: true
 heroImage: /lune.jpg
+heroText: Lune Documentation
+tagline: |
+  Welcome to Lune Documentation!<br />
+  Here you'll find guides and API references to make your product or service climate positive.
+description: |
-tagline: Learn how to use Lune to make your product or service climate positive
+    Please visit our <a href="/guides">guides</a> to learn how to use the Lune API to make climate impact a seamless part of your customer experience.<br />
+    Consult the <a href="/api-reference">API reference</a> for an integration need.
-actionText: Quick Start →
+actionText: Quick Start 🚀
-actionLink: /guides/
+actionLink: /api-reference/
 features:
 - title: Add a 1% contribution towards carbon removal
   details: We'll explain how to place an order to allocate 1% of your checkout amount to finance Carbon Removal projects and what you'll need to do to track the status of your order.